3M Half Marathon

-The 3M Half Marathon presented by Under Armour is an annual half marathon held in Austin, Texas, United States.
-The 30th annual 3M Half Marathon will take place on January 21, 2024.
+The 3M Half Marathon, now named the Austin International Half is an annual half marathon held in Austin, Texas, United States.
+The event will take place on January 19, 2025.

 The 3M Half Marathon boasts one of the fastest 21.098 km courses in the country.
 Runners enjoy a point-to-point course with mostly downhill running.
 Starting in north Austin and finishing near the Texas State Capitol, the course has a net elevation drop of more than 300 feet.
 As a result, the event has adapted the tagline “Downhill to Downtown.”
 Because the net elevation drop exceeds a ration of 1:1,000, times recorded in the race are ineligible for world record consideration and for entry standards in World Athletics events.
-High Five Events based out of Austin, produces the 3M Half Marathon and the Austin Marathon.
+High Five Events based out of Austin, produces the Austin International Half and the Austin Marathon.